fxdupont/SoftHSMv2/README.md

 ## Dependencies

-SoftHSM depends on a cryptographic library, Botan or OpenSSL.
+SoftHSM depends on a cryptographic library, Botan, OpenSSL or CommonCrypto.
 Minimum required versions:

 - Botan 1.10.0
 - OpenSSL 0.9.8
+- CommonCrypto (OS X 10.7 or iOS 5.0)

 There is a migration tool for converting token databases from SoftHSMv1 into the new type of tokens.
 If this tool is built, then SQLite3 is required (>=